 Hilt

 You can think about the relationship between Dagger and Hilt in the following manner: Dagger is extremely versatile and, therefore, the “template” it provides is very minimalist.
-This can be very handy if you need to accommodate some special requirements, but opens many possibilities for developers to shoot themselves in the foot.
-[Believe me, developers do get creative with Dagger and, occassionally, make total mess of their projects.]
-This versatility is not needed in most projects, so Hilt proposes a more rigid and opinionated template to allow developers ramp up faster and have less space for mistakes.
+This can be very handy if you need to accommodate some special requirements, but opens many possibilities for developers to make mistakes (and they do).
+But, since this level of versatility is not needed in most projects, Hilt comes with a more opinionated template that leaves developers less space for creativity and mistakes.
 That’s the deal.

-In my opinion, Hilt’s template is indeed very reasonable default and will be sufficient for most Android projects.
+In my opinion, Hilt’s template is indeed a very reasonable starting point for most Android projects.
 In addition, it has decent documentation, so, compared to Dagger, developers will probably have easier time using Hilt.

-My only issue with Hilt is that it adds even more “magic” on top of Dagger and, most probably, adds even more build time overhead.
-Given the fact that long build times are the primary productivity killer in bigger projects, I find Hilt’s value proposition questionable.
+My only issue with Hilt is that it adds even more “magic” on top of Dagger.
+Therefore, most probably, Hilt adds even more build time overhead.
+Given the fact that long build times are the primary productivity killer one bigger Android projects, I find Hilt’s value proposition questionable.

 Hilt’s benefits: